ncapps/grokking_algorithms/README.md

 - Arrays allow fast reads
 - Linked lists allow fast inserts and deletes
 - All elements in an array should be the same type (all ints, all strs, and so on)

+### Chapter 3.
+Recursion
+- Recursion is when a function calls itself
+- Every recursive function has two cases: the base case and the recursive case
+- A stack has two operations: push and pop
+- All function calls go onto the call stack
+- The call stack can get very large, which takes up a lot of memory